 To conclude, it is imperative that you seek legal advice from a skilled Knoxville sexual harassment employment lawyer as soon as you discover that you may be the target of sexual harassment.
 The legal process may still be able to vindicate you if you fear seeking the advice of a Tennessee sexual harassment law attorney because of the lack of witnesses, and because it is “his word against mine.”

 We can help you seek compensation and justice if you have been subjected to sexual harassment at work.
-Our Knoxville sexual harassment lawyer is prepared to investigate your sexual harassment complaint to determine if you have a valid claim.
+Our Knoxville employment law attorneys are prepared to investigate your sexual harassment complaint to determine if you have a valid claim.